DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 The school should provide you with all the information you need during your induction or onboarding, but it might be worth considering what would be useful to ask and things to be aware of.

+## Access the school

+Your school should let you know:

+* how to access the school building
+* if there's a signing in and out process
+* if there's parking available, if you’re travelling by car
+* what the timings of the school day are and when you're expected to arrive
+* what the dress code is

+You may have to travel to your placement school – you should talk to your provider about any financial support available.

 ## Access to technology

 Your provider will work closely with your placement school to get you set up appropriately for your placement.

-You may want to talk to them about what’s expected for you to provide – for example, will you need to bring your own laptop?
+You'll need to know what you’ll have to provide yourself and what your school may be able to help you with.

 You’ll likely need access to school systems on your placement, for example, to access planning materials, pupil information or to record homework.
 You may also need a school email account setting up.

-## Accessing the school

-How should you access the school building?
-Is there a signing in and out process?
-If you’re travelling by car, is there parking available?
-What are the timings of the school day?
-Is there a dress code?

-You may have to travel to your placement school – you should talk to your provider about any financial support available.

 ## Absence procedures